SoftwareDesignLab/svip-ui/readme.md

 # SBOM-in-a-Box GUI
 > The **SBOM-in-a-Box** is a unified platform to promote the
 > production, consumption, and utilization of Software Bills of Materials.
+> This includes conversion between schemas, generation, comparision and evaluation of quality.

+# Purpose of SBOM-in-a-Box
+> SBOM-in-a-box in particualr has unique features including generation of SBOMs using multiple tools that allow for a more a complete SBOM to be created.
+There is also a feature within metrics, where the tool provides suggestions if there is a potential better way to showcase the attributes.
+There is also the ability to convert between SPDX and CycloneDX SBOM schemas, and to gain insight into vulnerabilities of software through SBOMs.
+These features allow for developers to create an SBOM that is the most relevant and suits their needs.

+# SBOM-in-a-Box GUI
+This serves as the front-end and human interaction with our software.

 ### Latest Release: [[v1.1.0] - (9/28/23)](doc/changelog.md)